-At the University of Virginia, I teach several methods courses in the Department of Politics, including the core graduate-level sequence in statistics.
+At the University of Virginia, I teach courses in statistics, research design, and American politics on both graduate and undergraduate level.
 Below are short descriptions for the courses.
 Syllabi are available upon request.

 PLAD 8500: Introduction to Bayesian Analysis.
 Graduate.
 Introduces students to the theory and practice of Bayesian data analysis.
 It starts from the core principles of Bayesian statistics and then applies these principles to estimate the parameters of common statistical models.

-PLAD 8500: Statistical Measurement.
+PLAD 7500: Statistical Measurement.
 Graduate.
-Covers challenges that political scientists face in measuring unobservable concepts and the ways to overcome them.
+Focuses on challenges that political scientists face in measuring unobservable concepts and the ways to overcome them.
 It briefly introduces measurement theory and then reviews the recent advances in literature on measurement methods for political science.

 PLAD 7100: Mathematics for Political Science.
 Graduate.
 Reviews mathematical concepts and techniques to prepare first-year graduate students for the core sequence in statistics.
 It starts from the review of high-school level mathematics and then introduces students to calculus and linear algebra.